SofiaCardosoMartins/DownFall/README.md

 When you lose the game, you will be faced with this menu in order to return to the main menu.

 ![alt text](https://github.com/SofiaCardosoMartins/DownFall/blob/master/final_delivery/screenshots/WonMenu.png)

+## Test Design

+- Tests to the controllers
+  - Test the initialization of the GameController instance
+  - Test the transition between the player's states
+  - Test the addition of a new controller to the game
+  - Test the deletion of a model and the consequent effects in the GameController (a controller should be eliminated)
+  - Test the collision between the player and the world's bounds

+- Tests to the models
+  -

+## Development of the Final Project

+###### Major difficulties along the way

+- This year's school calendar was an obstacle given the close distribution of tests and deliveries of various projects
+- Handling the JUnit tests in the LibGDX environment (more precisely using Box2D)
+- Attempt to add multiple design patterns (probably more than the ones requested by the project)

+###### Lessons learned

+- How to apply design patterns to improve code flexibility and development
+- How to use LibGDX and Box2D in the context of game development
+- Manage time and resources throughout project development